-This may be true for some moms, but others find that they can find work-life balance through a flexible schedule, a partner who carries his (or her) share of child care responsibilities or an extra pair of hands, such as a nanny or grandparent.
+This may be true for some moms, but others find that they can find work-life balance through a flexible schedule, a partner who carries his or her share of childcare responsibilities or an extra pair of hands, such as a nanny or grandparent.

 Before you jump into a reduced work arrangement consider whether or not it'd be a good fit for your life.
-For instance your children will be minors for about two decades, and it's hard to predict when they'll need you most at home or at school events.
+For instance, your children will be minors for about two decades, and it's hard to predict when they'll need you most at home or at school events.
 If you assume that you're most needed when your child is an infant and thus negotiate a reduced work schedule, you may be unhappy to learn that your angst-ridden tween is actually the most demanding.

 Decide If You Could Afford a Lesser Income

-Even if you keep the same hourly rate of pay, because you're working fewer hours each week, your overall take home wages will drop.
+Even if you keep the same hourly rate of pay, because you're working fewer hours each week, your overall take-home wages will drop.
 On top of this, many professions experience a part-time penalty, in which your pay drops even more than it should, proportionately, because reduced work schedules are considered a perk that compensates for a slightly lower hourly rate.

-If your child goes part-time does the tuition increase (because you're holding a spot a potential full-timer could fill) or does it decrease.
+If your child goes part-time, does the tuition increase (because you're holding a spot a potential full-timer could fill) or does it decrease?

+The best advice is to look at your household budget and see where you could cut back on spending.
 There are always things that can be cut it just depends on how much you'd like to change your lifestyle.

-Imagine the disappointment when you've finally worked out the perfect part-time schedule, only to find that your workload refuses to squeeze into the hours for which you're being paid.
+Imagine the disappointment when you've finally worked out the perfect part-time schedule, only to discover that your workload refuses to squeeze into the hours for which you're being paid.
 Not everyone on a part-time schedule experiences this problem, but many do.

-With Less Responsibility Find Ways to Show Your Committed to Your Work
+Show You're Committed to Your Work

 If this is the case you'll need to get creative in how you can show others you're still committed to your career advancement.
 You could seek out travel and "stretch" assignments.
 When you're in the office you can be even more focused and efficient than you were before because you're there less often.

 You can meet with your manager often to show enthusiasm about your projects and share ideas you have about future ones.

 Set Boundaries Early On to Avoid Overwhelm

 A final complaint from some moms on reduced hour schedules is that because they have slightly more free time, people will try to use it up.
 Maybe the school asks you to volunteer more often, or neighbors request that you help with package deliveries or home repairs because you're home one day a week.
-Or your spouse may even be guilty of cutting into this hard-earned time away from work, by loading you up with more household errands.
+Your spouse may even be guilty of cutting into this hard-earned time away from work, by loading you up with more household errands.

-Set daily personal and professional goals so that when someone asks you for a favor it'll be easier to say no instead of yes.
+If you commit to a reduced work schedule, cherish and protect the free time you've earned.
+Set daily personal and professional goals so that when someone asks you for a favor, it'll be easier to say no instead of yes.

 Decide What You Need This Free Time For